decentralized-identity/ion-tools/README.md

 #### `getState()` *async*

-The `getAllOperations` method of the `ION.DID` class is an async function that returns the exported state of the DID instance, a JSON object composed of the following values:
+The `getAllOperations` method of the `DID` class is an async function that returns the exported state of the DID instance, a JSON object composed of the following values:

 - `shortForm` - String: Short hash-based version of the DID URI string (only resolvable when anchored).
 - `longForm` - String: Fully self-resolving payload-embedded version of the DID URI string.